agrh/Papers/README.md

-# Papers
+# Raw data of the published articles
-Full data of our published papers
+Full data of our published papers.

 If you need more calculation details, please email me: fandong@outlook.com